kodi-pvr/pvr.vuplus/README.md

     - `Disabled` - Don't explicitly fetch Radio favourites.
     - `As first bouquet` - Explicitly fetch them as the first bouquet.
     - `As last bouquet` - Explicitly fetch them as the last bouquet.
+* **Exclude last scanned bouquet**: Last scanned is a system bouquet containing all the TV and Radio channels found in the last scan.
+Any Radio channels found in the Last Scanned bouquet can be displayed as a group called ```Last Scanned (Radio)``` in Kodi.
+For Radio this group is excluded by default.
+Disable this option to show this group.

 ### EPG
 Within this tab options that refer to EPG data can be set.
 Excluding logging missing genre text mappings all other options will require clearing the EPG cache to take effect.
 This can be done by going to `Settings->PVR & Live TV->Guide->Clear cache` in Kodi after the addon restarts.